umbongodrink/hangman/README.md

 ENVIRONMENT:
 This project was undertaken using a Conda/Miniconda environment, with Python 3.8

+INSTALLATION NOTES:
+Please run the file _____ .

 WIP:
 There is presently a WIP branch that is used for the developent code.

+LICENSE:
+Please refer to information can be found in LICENSE.md.